mattfan00/project-setup-team-solidaridad-utilisation/CONTRIBUTING.md

 ## Rules of Contributing
 - Every pull request should be related to an assigned task or bug
 - Always do pull requests instead of merging directly
+- Every feature has its own branch, and branches are merged at standups after discussing changes and deciding what features to add.

 ## Project Values / Team Norms
 - Come to the meetings on time
     - Discuss meaningful content
     - 1 hour cap on team discussion meetings
 - Support those who are learning
 - Standups (3 days/week)
 - Post link to meeting in general chat
     - Take notes for each meeting and post after it's done in Slack